🚙 Located 11.3 miles up the canyon from the intersection of Colorado Bvd. and US 14A at Spearfish GPS Coordinates N 44.22.418 W 103.55.238 4,857 ft.

 Rocky Rubble

 As the Whitewood Dolomite weathers away, fragments fall from the adjacent cliffs and accumulate along its base.
 These piles of rocky rubble are good places to look for fossils and other geologic oddities.
 The more fragments you pick up and examine the better your chances of finding something of interest.
 Just a few examples can be seen in the photo above.
-Ordovician fossils are numerous so the fossil identification guides posted above may be useful.Â
+Some fragments fall from the younger formations above the Whitewood as well so one can expect some Mississippian fossils in the mix.
+Because the Ordovician and Mississippian fossils are numerous you may find the fossil identification guides posted above to be quite useful.Â

 The fossil Tabulate Coral can be found preserved in one of the large boulders lying between the trail-bed and Iron Creek.
 DO NOT cross over to the south side of the creek.
 The fossil is near the west end of the rubble and not too far away from a tree.
 Take care not to damage the fossil but be sure to take some pictures.
 Good luck!
 Print out and read the provided lesson for more details.